 11. One Time Password

-One Time Password plugin enables you to login to your WordPress weblog using passwords which are valid for one session only.
+One Time Password plugin enables you to log in to your WordPress weblog using passwords which are valid for one session only.
 One-time passwords prevent stealing of your main WordPress password in less trustworthy environments, like internet cafés, for example by keyloggers.

 12. Update WordPress to the Latest Version

-Last but definitely not the least is to stay updated with the latest version of WordPress because after each version is release, WordPress also releases the bugs and exploits of the previous version which puts your Admin Area in risk if you don’t upgrade.
+Last but definitely not the least is to stay updated with the latest version of WordPress because after each version is released, WordPress also releases the bugs and exploits of the previous version which puts your Admin Area in risk if you don’t upgrade.

 In the end